4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Chapter 2
 ## 2.1: Agents & Environments
+- Agent
+	- An agent is an entity that acts on its environment via actuators based on precept data from its sensors in the environment
+		- A precept sequence is the history of everything that the agent has precieved

 ## 2.2: Good behavior: Rationality concept
 ## 2.3: Nature of Environments
 ## 2.4: Structure of Agents